dreamineering/dreamineering/README.md

 # Dreamineering

 Dreams are born twice: first in the mind and then reality.

-The starting point of all [human achievement](https://mm.dreamineering.com/docs/work) is desire.
+The starting point of all (human?) [achievement](https://mm.dreamineering.com/docs/work) is desire.

 ## Belief